Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 3. New Blue Vortex Cover

 The company classes this cover as a heavy-duty variety, so it should withstand whatever the elements can throw at it.
-Also, they're so confident you'll love it, they've issued a 5-year warranty.
+They're so confident you'll love it that they've issued a 5-year warranty.

 - Material: 600 Denier polyester